Harmonic oscillator kicked by spin measurements: a Floquet-like system without classical analogous

 It is possible to verify that, because each $s_j$ can assume only two values, there is a total of $2^N$ possible trajectories.
-Thus, if we realize a very large number (ensemble) of such, all of them will be realized with a frequency $p[\gamma_N^k]$, so that
+Thus, if we realize a very large number (ensemble) of such, all of them will be realized with a frequency $p[\gamma_N^k]$, so that \begin{widetext}

-Now, note the following fact: because in an ensemble all trajectories are realized, for each possible trajectory in which, say, $s_j = +1$, there will always exist a ``reciprocal" trajectory in which $s_j = -1$.
-Thus, if in the former trajectory some coefficient $c_{I_N}^k$ depends on $s_j$, and $c^k_{I_N} = \pm1$, in the latter (i.e. the ``reciprocal" trajectory), we must have $c_{I_N}^k = \mp 1$.
-(The specific coefficient $c_{i_N,...,i_1}^k$, for which $i_k = +1$ for all $k$, is always equal to $1$.
-Nevertheless, because the second term of the last equation above involves a product $c_{I_N}^k c_{J_N}^k$, with $I_N \neq J_N$, this is not relevant for the argument that follows.)
-This means that if we expand the summation over $k$ in the second term of the last equation above, it will simply vanish.
-Therefore, we have
+\end{widetext} Note that, because all trajectories are realized, for each possible trajectory in which, say, $s_j = +1$, there will always exist a ``reciprocal" trajectory in which $s_j = -1$.
+Thus, if in the former trajectory some coefficient $c_{I_N}^k$ depends on $s_j$, and $c^k_{I_N} = \pm1$, in the latter (i.e. the ``reciprocal" trajectory), we must have $c_{I_N}^k = \mp 1$ (We can see that for the specific coefficient $c_{i_N,...,i_1}^k$, for which $i_k = +1$ for all $k$, is always to $1$.
+Nevertheless, this is not relevant for the presented argument).
+This means that if we expand the summation over $k$ in the second term of the last equation, it will simply vanish, leading to (\ref{generalmean}).